 Backpacking Essentials: Accessories

 A towel should be on everyone’s backpacking checklist who plans to spend the night outside.
 Not only are they good for rinsing off at night, but also for those times you want to take a dip in an alpine lake!

 If you’re going into the backcountry during the spring or fall you should definitely plan on packing gaiters.
 Gaiters protect your legs from getting snow in them.
 There is definitely snow year-round in some parts of the world.
 Make sure to do your research to determine if they’ll be snow where you’re at.

 We both have gaiters from Outdoor Research and love them.
 OR makes all sorts of great backpacking gear.

 It’s a good idea to bring a small mat to sit on during breaks if you’re in the mountains.
 The stone and ground can often be much colder than the air so it conducts heat and will make you cold.

-You’ll 100% need a headlamp on any backpacking trip.
+Any hiker should have a headlamp in their pack.
 They are helpful if you are hiking before sunrise or after sunset, and for strolling around camp.

 If you have plans to take part in a long day or multi-day hikes a pair of hiking poles are a great way to save your knees and prevent injuries.
 If you’re on a full day of hiking in the mountains you’ll gain and descend a lot of elevation.
 So, it’s easy for your legs to get tired and a pair of hiking poles will pay off.
 Although I don’t always need hiking poles, they are always in my pack.
 I almost ALWAYS end up using at least one while I’m descending a mountain.